Satisfactory Academic Progress Requirements

 In order to be academically eligible to receive financial assistance from federal, state, or College programs, students must be degree seeking and making satisfactory academic progress in their course of study.
 All entering students at Roanoke College, including those returning after a period of academic suspension, are admitted with the confidence that they will make satisfactory progress.

-Student recipients of the Trustee Award, Presidential Award, Dean's Award, Faculty Award, Maroon Award, Trustee Transfer Scholarship, Dean's Transfer Scholarship, Presidential Transfer Scholarship, Faculty Transfer Scholarship, Faculty Maroon Scholarship, Special Recognition Grant, Bolton Award, Kizer Award, Lutheran Grant, Bishop Jim Mauney Lutheran Student Grant, Transfer Grant, RC Supplemental Grant, Visit Roanoke Grant, Theater Scholarship, Art Scholarship or the RC Supplemental Award must maintain a minimum cumulative grade point average of at least a 2.0.
+Student recipients of any RC Grants/Awards like the Trustee Award, Presidential Award, Dean's Award, Faculty Award, Maroon Award, Trustee Transfer Scholarship, Dean's Transfer Scholarship, Presidential Transfer Scholarship, Faculty Transfer Scholarship, Faculty Maroon Scholarship, Special Recognition Grant, Bolton Award, Kizer Award, Lutheran Grant, Bishop Jim Mauney Lutheran Student Grant, Transfer Grant, RC Supplemental Grant, Visit Roanoke Grant, Theater Scholarship, Art Scholarship or the RC Supplemental Award must maintain a minimum cumulative grade point average of at least a 2.0.